dask/dask/docs/source/institutional-faq.rst

 We see both, but ephemeral deployments are more common.

-Most Dask use todqy is about enabling data science or data engineering users to scale their interactive workloads across the cluster.
+Most Dask use today is about enabling data science or data engineering users to scale their interactive workloads across the cluster.
 These are typically either interactive sessions with Jupyter, or batch scripts that run at a pre-defined time.
 In both cases, the user asks the resource